mayraberrones94/Aprendizaje/README.md

 In some articles, we also saw how kernel density estimation works poorly with images (https://arxiv.org/pdf/2110.12644.pdf).

 In the end, it was very interesting to see what kernels actually do outside of convolutions, where we just took them as another parameter.

+## **Homework 7: : Model assesment and selection**
+> **Instructions:**  Apply both cross-validation and bootstrap to your project data to study how variable your results are when you switch the test set around.